8none1/lnl_telegram_bot/README.md

 ## Conclusion

-Despite it's clunkiness when writing a web app Google Apps Script is powerful enough to be able to develop some useful functionality and the Telegram bot API is simple enough to make that easy.
-I'll be interested to hear about bots you create in this way.  [https://latenightlinux.com/contact/]
+Despite its clunkiness when writing a web app Google Apps Script is powerful enough to be able to develop some useful functionality and the Telegram bot API is simple enough to make that easy.
+I'll be interested to hear about bots you create in this way.
+[Get in touch](https://latenightlinux.com/contact/)